Flex (club)

 Flex is a nightclub in Vienna.
 It is located between underground station Schottenring and Augartenbrücke.
 Many international and Austrian music acts and DJs, such as Pete Doherty, Juliette and the Licks and Arcade Fire, have performed in Flex.
 There have been hundreds of visits from drum and bass DJs like: Pendulum, High Contrast, DJ Marky, Aphrodite, Patifee, DJ Hype, Logistics, Leopoi, and others.
 According to the annual rating of German music magazine Spex Flex has been among the best nightclubs in Europe for years.
 The soundsystem is also widely considered one of the best.

-Flex Music

-Flex has been around for over a decade and has supported multi-cultural events from all over the globe.
-Primarily DJ sets and live sets are seen to be particularly common.
-Flex houses many DJs and in the late 1990s was primarily a club to listen to the newly imported music genre, Drum and Bass.
-In time however, Flex adopted a seven-day cycle, which was implemented in the first five years or so.
-There are several musical themes: